albar965/littlenavmap-manual/en/MENUS.md

 Shows or hides these toolbars and the statusbar.

+#### Reset Window Layout {#reset-layout}

+Resets the main window layout back to default.
+This involves visibility, position and state of all dock windows.
+This function can be helpful if a dock window gets lost on multi monitor setups.

 ### Help Menu {#help-menu}

 #### ![Contents (Online)](../images/icons/help.png "Contents (Online)") Contents (Online) {#help-contents}